 It’s important that you understand all of the benefits and drawbacks of each kind of life insurance plan.
 No medical exam life insurance policies are a unique type of life insurance coverage because there is no exam requirement.

-We already mentioned the two-year waiting period that comes along many no medical exam plans.
-These policies are a last resort if you can not qualify for a first day coverage policy.
+We already mentioned the two-year waiting period that comes along with many no medical exam plans.
+These policies are a last resort if you cannot qualify for a first-day coverage policy.
 While more than likely, you won’t pass away in the first two years of the policy, it’s important that you understand the waiting period and how it could impact your family.

 Not every no medical exam policy is going to have one of these waiting periods, there are many companies that don’t restrict the coverage, and if you qualify, you’ll likely pay a lot less for coverage, but you will pay more than you would for a fully-underwritten (medical exam required) policy would cost.